 For many years the music on Doctor Who was closely linked to the output of the BBC Radiophonic Workshop, a unit created by the BBC to specialise in sound effects using electronic equipment and often experimental techniques.
 Though they created music and effects for many productions (such as "Quatermass and the Pit" and "The Goon Show") electronic sounds were most often associated with Science Fiction on both the big screen and on television.
 So it was almost inevitable that there would be such a close relationship with Doctor Who, and many members of the workshop received credits on the programme for the music or the sound effects and frequently both.
 Even when the Unit wasn't credited directly, it was often involved behind the scenes, taking the music from the composer and enhancing it electronically with additional layers and effects.

 The Workshop supplied the BBC from 1958 to 1998, and was born from a recognition of the growing potential of electronics in the creation and manipulation of sounds.
 Indeed there was a phenomenal change in technology during these 4 decades.
 In its early days, the Unit typically used basic oscillators and tape recorders, and assorted pieces of junk used to generate sounds before later manipulating and enhancing the recordings.
 These pioneers devised a sound world for Doctor Who that was not the cold electronic sound of some other productions but a strangely warm and organic one.
 Though the perception of their output is at the subconscious level much of the time, their work undoubtedly raised the production values of the show and its popular appeal.
 During the 1970s and 1980s many different types of hardware synthesisers became available, but this was still prior to the widespread use of computers for sound production.
+The BBC released many albums of the team's work on vinyl, and with the current resumption of interest in early electronic music many of these have been reissued on both CD and vinyl.

 Some very special signature sounds were created by the BBC Radiophonic Workshop at Doctor Who's inception and they have stayed with the programme throughout its evolution.
 For the theme music, the show's first producer Verity Lambert went to Ron Grainer who had composed notable television themes for Danger Man, Maigret and Steptoe and Son.
 Like many composers and song writers, Grainer started by creating a piano version.
 His theme already had two notable characteristics: a low rhythmic pattern in the left hand (called the "tum-te-tum" or "tiddily-um") and a high melody starting with a big upwards leap (the "woo-ee-oo").
 Rather than orchestrate the theme it was instead handed to Delia Derbyshire of the Radiophonic Workshop.
 She created the sounds for the notes and literally mixed and spliced all the pieces together on strips of magnetic tape.

 Ron Grainer was so impressed by the originality of Delia Derbyshire's realisation that he tried to get her a co-composer credit for the theme, but this was forbidden by the BBC rules which wanted the unit's members to be anonymous.
 Ron Grainer's theme has stayed as a cornerstone of the show ever since, though it has been revamped a number of times by various composers.
-Essentially Delia Derbyshire's version stayed with the show until 1980, although it was edited and updated several few times by Derbyshire herself and others at the Workshop.
+Essentially Delia Derbyshire's version stayed with the show until 1980, although it was edited and updated several times by Derbyshire herself and others at the Workshop.
 The revamps included adding some different electronic features and also creating slightly different edits to better match the title sequence when it was altered and updated with the faces of the Doctors.

 After the theme, the next major audio requirement back in 1963 was the Tardis dematerialisation sound, and this was created by another member of the radiophonic team Brian Hodgson.
 Hodgson famously recorded the sound of a door key being dragged along the wound base strings of a piano, and treated this recording with special effects to create the tardis's sound.
 Quite often the Tardis sound was edited on the show for reasons of pacing, but it was a magical effect when the sound was played in full.
 Hodgson also created the Tardis "hum" and provided the characteristic throbbing sound of the Dalek city.
-The Dalek voices were created by processing actors' voices (initially Peter Hawkins but now performed by Nicholas Briggs) through a device called a ring modulator.
 Some sounds were created by recording source sounds and then manipulating them, while other sounds were created purely from electronic circuits.
+The Dalek voices were created by processing the actors' voices (initially Peter Hawkins and David Graham, then a few years later Roy Skelton, but now performed by Nicholas Briggs, who incidentally as executive producer of "Big Finish" has also created music for some of their earlier audio releases) through a device called a ring modulator.
+Peter Hawkins and Roy Skelton went on to create the voices for other monsters including the Cybermen.
+For their first appearance in "The Tenth Planet" the Cybermen's sing-song voices used unnatural rhythms and inflections, but their voices in later stories were processed electronically.

 It has to be said that in some cases the monsters and visual effects were not totally convincing, but often the sound effects made up for this deficit and stirred the imaginations of children.
-The sound really added to the feeling that viewers were witnessing a real alien planet, beast or spaceship, though often at the unconscious level with most people not appreciating the creativity required to create the sounds.
+The sound really added to the feeling that viewers were witnessing a real alien planet, beast or spaceship, though often at the unconscious level with most people not appreciating the creativity required to invent the sounds.
 Sometimes the sounds alone would turn up the disgust factor with creepy bubbling ooze, or the fear factor with strange heart beats.
 The range of sounds required and created is really quite wide.
 Many of the shorter action sounds needed to be closely synchronised to activity on the screen, for pressing buttons, firing guns, explosions, bursts of the sonic screwdriver and other pieces of equipment.

 Robots also required their own sounds, sometimes of a slightly comical nature e.g. for the Chumblies and the Quarks, making them seem more like pets than robots.
 Other audio effects were quite long and complex in form creating atmosphere on alien planets, or representing the sounds of machines and spaceships, or invisible things like hypnotic fields and force fields.
 Frequently the origin of certain sounds wasn't obvious, such as the pervasive mechanical sound for the Cyber Invasion, first heard in the story "The Wheel in Space".
 These longer sound effects served a similar function to incidental music, and indeed obviated the need for music.
 Brian Hodgson built up a sizeable library of special Doctor Who sounds on magnetic tapes which he later passed on to Dick Mills when he left the show during the Jon Pertwee era.